Hussein Abdulghani: Later career

-On 13 September 2017, he signed a one-year contract with Bulgarian First League club Vereya.
+On 13 September 2017, Abdulghani signed a one-year contract with Bulgarian First League club Vereya.
+Becoming the first Saudi to play in the Bulgarian First League.
 He hoped to take a chance to play for the Saudi Arabia national team at the 2018 FIFA World Cup in Russia.
-In June 2018, he went back to Saudi Arabia to sign for the newly promoted Ohod.
+On 11 June 2018, Abdulghani went back to Saudi Arabia to sign for the newly promoted Pro League side Ohod.
 In January 2019, he returned to his former club Al-Ahli.
 On 15 October 2020, Abdulghani announced his retirement.